 When this occurs, the local community and/or other nets as identified in section 3 should be activated automatically and immediately commence a disaster damage assessment activity and be prepared to communicate any emergency conditions requiring public safety response to the local fire station or other public safety agency.
+This is not necessarily a MACS net.
 Should any such emergency conditions be evident, the activation level will probably be moved up to level 1 at the local community first.